Skip to main content

 2. Choose a network range

 Before you can start to add hosts to your Managed Nebula account, you'll need to set up the private network that they will communiate on.
-The Managed Nebula service will assign IP addresses within the range you choose and cannot currently be changed without reaching out to support and re-enrolling all hosts in the network, so there are some important factors to consider when selecting this range.
+The Managed Nebula service will assign IP addresses within the range you choose (or you can assign them yourself).
+This range cannot be changed after the network is created, and there are some important factors to consider when deciding what range to use.
 See Choosing a CIDR for more details and guidance.
+If your chosen range becomes unsuitable in the future, you'll need to create a new network in your account and migrate your hosts.

 3. Add a Lighthouse